Rahazan/PrologAssignments/ker2/report/report.md

 ### Comparison to AILog's approach

+An AILog program contains facts and constraints in first order logic.
+Hypotheses are represented as a set of assumables.
+The logic formula are converted to horn clauses and then SLD resolution is used to derive the goal clauses.
 Variable elimination involves "removing" nodes one by one, until only the question node remains.
 This has upsides downsides as it introduces a form of bookkeeping (factors).
 These factors are used to prevent dual calculations, which can occur in *AILog*'s approach.
 This is a form of dynamic programming (keeping track of what you have calculated).
 Because of this bookkeeping additional memory is required for the computation, and the order in which the variables are eliminated can influence the amount of operations necessary.
 So, finding a (sub-)optimal order may take even more computation than it saves!